 Let’s explore the common C series paper size:

-• C4: The most common envelope you’ll find.
-It’s perfect for your standard A4 papers.
-It’s for a handwritten or printed document.
+• C4: The C4 envelope is perfect for your standard A4 papers.
+It’s for a handwritten or printed document format.

 • C5: If you fold an A4 sheet in half, a C5 envelope is your go-to.
 It also snugly fits unfolded A5 papers.